CleasbyCode/pdvrdt/README.md

 # pdvrdt

-A simple command-line tool to embed and extract any file type via a PNG image.
+A simple command-line tool used to embed or extract any file type via a PNG image.

-Share your *file-embedded* image on the following compatible sites.
+You can share your *file-embedded* PNG image(s) on the following compatible sites.

 * ***Flickr (200MB), ImgBB (32MB), PostImage (24MB), \*Reddit (20MB / with -r option)***,
 * ***Mastodon (16MB), \*ImgPile (8MB), Imgur (5MB), \*Reddit (1MB), Twitter (10KB).***